stavItlab/ScribeAPi/Design.md

 Ken the Curator looks at Scribe, realizes it's probably not for him.

-Scribe isn't about getting to the full text of a thing, it's about collecting selected elements
+Scribe isn't about getting to the full text of a thing, it's about collecting selected elements that are relevant in a structured form.
+This can be ultimately for the improvement of metadata, or to create new standalone data sets [UGH].

 # Features

 # Components
+Scribe's architecture is deeply inspired by Zooniverse's [Panoptes](https://github.com/zooniverse/Panoptes/) / [Panoptes Frontend](https://github.com/zooniverse/Panoptes-Front-End/), their platform for self-service citizen science projects.
+Panoptes provides a point and click workflow design tool

 ## Project Setup & Workflow Creation Tool

 ## Datastore & API

 ## Client Transcription Site
+* 100% Database-driven

 ## Project Admin Tool